 Please arrive approximately 15 minutes before your scheduled audition time.
-We expect your visit to take no longer than four hours.
+We expect your visit to take no longer than three hours.

 On arrival please make your way directly to the main foyer area of the Performing Arts building (number 5 on our campus map).

 A member of the Performing Arts Team will be on hand to greet you.
 If, for any reason, you are going to be late, please let us know by calling 01695 650950.

 Your dance audition centres on a practical class/workshop that will give you some experience of the types of studio-based, creative, technical and analytical learning that you will engage in if you choose to study with us.